AsyncSwift/AsyncLocationKit/README.md

 }
 ```

-If `Task` was canceled, Stream finished automaticaly.
+If `Task` was cancelled, Stream finished automaticaly.